zensoftio/api-standarts/README.md

 > BAD /user-details

 But!
 The actions must be verbs and should follow camelCase.
-Also, every action must start from the 'do' word:
+Also, every action must start from the 'do' word.
+The name of the action should be clear (it can contain verbs, nouns, plural, singular, etc):
 > GOOD /user_details/doRecalculateAddresses

 > BAD /user_details/recalculateAddresses